Sheryl Underwood

 Sheryl Patrice Underwood (born October 28, 1963) is an American comedian, actress and television host.
 She first rose to prominence in the comedy world as the first female finalist in 1989's Miller Lite Comedy Search.
-Currently, Underwood is one of the hosts on the CBS Daytime talk show The Talk, becoming the show's longest running co-host, a role she first stepped into in September 2011.
-She has received one Daytime Emmy Award from seven nominations.
+Underwood was one of the hosts on the CBS Daytime talk show The Talk from September 2011 to December 2024, becoming the show's longest running co-host.
+She received a Daytime Emmy Award in 2017 and overall has been nominated seven times.

 Early life

 Underwood was born in Little Rock, Arkansas, and later moved to Atwater, California, where she attended high school.
 Her sister, Frankie, was diagnosed with polio.
 Sheryl is now Frankie's caregiver.

-Underwood revealed that she was born with a twin who did not survive.
-She went on to say that her mother lied to her, telling her that her father murdered her sister.
-Underwood admitted to carrying her sister's birth certificate around with her.
-She even stated that her mother stabbed her father, who survived, after Underwood had gotten close to her father, which her mother wanted to prevent after she lied to Underwood about her father being a murderer.

 Professional career

 After graduating college, Underwood joined the United States Air Force, where she served two years in the reserves.
 She later gained public notice as the first female finalist in the Miller Lite Comedy Search in 1989.
 She won the BET "Funniest Female Comedian on Comic View" award in 1994 and the BET Comedy Awards' Platinum Mic Viewers Choice Award in 2005.

 Following her stand up success, Underwood took a number of minor acting roles, including Bad Mouth Bessie in the 1998 film I Got the Hook Up and Catfish Rita in the 2005 film Beauty Shop.

 Underwood was the host of BET's Comic View and executive producer and host of the limited run comedy/variety series Holla (September 2002 – January 2003).